RLS-Modding/rls_career_overhaul/ReadMe.md

 # RLS Career Overhaul v2.5.3 (0.37.6)

 Welcome to the **RLS Career Overhaul** mod for BeamNG.drive!
 This mod enhances various aspects of the game, including freeroam events, police interactions, the economy, deliveries, insurance, garage space, and dealerships.
+With Challenge Modes and Freeroam+, you can play career however you want - whether you prefer structured challenges, economic freedom, or the standard career experience.
 Dive into a more immersive and challenging career mode enriched with new features and improvements.

 ---